 Right axis: Injury frequency rates.
 The higher one shows TRIFR, the lower shows LTIFR.

 Incident classifications: Fatality, LTI, RWI, MTI

-LTI (Lost Time Injury): A work-related incident that results in at least one day's absence for the injured person.
+LTI (Lost Time Injury): A work related incident that result in at least one days absence for the injured person.

-RWI (Restricted Work Injury): A work-related incident that results in at least one day where the injured person can not perform all of their normal work but may be able to do alternative work.
+RWI (Restricted Work Injury): A work related incident that result in at least one day where the injured person can not perform all of their normal work, but may be able to do alternative work.

-MTI (Medical treatment Injury): A work-related incident that results in the need of medical treatment before the injured person can return to all of their normal work.
+MTI (Medical treatment Injury): A work related incident that result in the need of medical treatment before the injured person can return to all of their normal work.